gauravanand10/ESP32-OTTO-ROBOT/README.md

 ## 📌 Overview

-**ESP32-OTTO-BUGGY** is a wireless robotic buggy built around **two ESP32 microcontrollers**.
+**ESP32-OTTO-ROBOT** is a wireless robotic system built around **two ESP32 development boards** and a 3D-printed **Otto Ninja** platform.

-An analog joystick is used as the primary controller.
-The transmitter ESP32 reads the joystick position, determines the required movement, and sends a compact command over **Wi-Fi using UDP**.
+The robot is currently controlled using an **analog joystick**.
+A dedicated ESP32 acts as the transmitter, reading the joystick position and converting it into movement commands.
+These commands are sent wirelessly to a second ESP32 through **Wi-Fi using UDP**.

-The receiver ESP32 interprets the command and drives two **continuous-rotation servo motors** using differential drive.
-An **HC-SR04 ultrasonic sensor** provides forward obstacle detection and prevents the buggy from moving forward when an obstacle is too close.
+The receiver ESP32 is mounted on the robot and controls two **continuous-rotation servo motors** using differential drive.
+An **HC-SR04 ultrasonic sensor** provides forward obstacle detection and stops the robot when an obstacle is detected within the configured safety threshold.

-The mechanical platform is based on a **3D-printed Otto Ninja design**.
+> **Current implementation:** Analog joystick control only.
+EEG/EMG-based
+> control is not part of the current hardware or firmware.

 ---

 ## ✨ Features

-- 🎮 Analog joystick control
+- 🎮 Analog joystick-based control
-- 📡 ESP32-to-ESP32 wireless communication
+- 📡 Wireless ESP32-to-ESP32 communication
 - ⚡ UDP-based command transmission
 - 🚗 Forward and backward movement
 - ↩️ Left and right turning
 - 🛑 Stop control
-- 📏 Ultrasonic obstacle detection
+- 📏 HC-SR04 ultrasonic obstacle detection
 - 🖨️ 3D-printed Otto Ninja platform
-- 🔧 Two-ESP32 transmitter/receiver architecture
+- 🔧 Separate transmitter and receiver firmware
-- 💻 Arduino-compatible firmware
+- 💻 Arduino-compatible ESP32 firmware

 ---